-The Calculus of Newton/Leibniz opened to the Industrial Revolution of the late 17th century forever changing human conditions in the form of mathematics of change as the initial value problem of finding a function of the (time) variable which solves the initial value problem
+The Calculus of Newton/Leibniz (late 17th century) opened to the Industrial forever changing human conditions in the form of mathematics of change as the initial value problem of finding a function x(t) of the (time) variable t, which solves (compare home page head picture):

-where is a given function, a given initial value and a given time step.
+where f(t) is a given function of t and x0 a given initial value.

-To capture this summation formula Leibniz introduced the notation
+To capture this summation formula, Leibniz introduced (with a stroke of genius) the notation

-where the integral sign represents the summation with t as integration variable and dt as time step.
+where the integral sign ∫ in the form of an extended S represents the summation with t as integration variable and dt as time step.